SamsungDForum/JuvoPlayer/README.md

 ## Introduction

- JuvoPlayer provides framework for streaming video playback applications that is designed to be platform specific and component agnostic.
-It leverages independence from device firmware updates (OTNs) and offers greater implementation flexibility to the application.
-The source code is open and can be included in the software products under the MIT license conditions.
+ JuvoPlayer is a reference player applications designed to be platform and component agnostic, leveraging dependence on device firmware updates (OTNs) and offering greater implementation flexibility.
+Source code is open and can be included in the software products under the MIT license conditions.

  Please read the articles listed below before starting development:
 - [Dependencies](./docs/dependencies.md)